gotev/recycler-adapter/README.md

 In the demo app provided with the library, you can also see how to implement the [leave behind material design pattern](https://material.io/guidelines/components/lists-controls.html#lists-controls-types-of-list-controls).
 All the changes involved into the implementation can be seen in [this commit](https://github.com/gotev/recycler-adapter/commit/fa240519025f98ba609395034f42e89d5bb777fd).
 This implementation has not been included into the base library deliberately, to avoid depending on external libraries just for a single kind of item implementation.
 You can easily import the needed code in your project from the demo app sources if you want to have leave behind implementation.

 ## <a name="contributors"></a>Contributors
+Thanks to:
-Thanks to [Kristiyan Petrov](https://github.com/kristiyanP) for the beta testing and code review
+* [Kristiyan Petrov](https://github.com/kristiyanP) for the beta testing and code review
+* [Nicola Gallazzi](https://github.com/ngallazzi) for helping transitioning the library to AndroidX